anshu049/CI-CD-using-GitHubAction-and-ArgoCD-into-EKS-for-microservices/README.md

-<br>For git repository containing the YAML manifests for the app, including the Kubernetes Deployment, Service and other resources [click here](https://github.com/anshuhtwt/Voting-App-Manifests).<br>
+<br>For git repository containing all the Manifests for the app, including the Kubernetes Deployment, Service and other resources [click here](https://github.com/anshuhtwt/Voting-App-Manifests).<br>
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------